mttdiazz/FacialExpressionRecognition/README.md

 ## Model Visualization

-The project includes a feature to visualize the learned features or activations of the model's layers using Grad-CAM.
+Future versions of the project will include a feature to visualize the learned features or activations of the model's layers using Grad-CAM.
 This visualization provides insights into what the model focuses on when recognizing facial expressions.

 ## Results